Jason-Merrone/IDEA-Survey-Qualitative-Analysis-Tool/documentation/User Manual/Installation Guide.md

 bun db:push
 ```

+If `bun db:push` fails, wait a few seconds for the Docker container to start up, run `bun install` again, then run `bun db:push` again.

 ### Starting the Web Server
 From the previous terminal window with the website directory (`code/web-server`) open, you can run `bun dev` to start the web server.
-The terminal should tell you which URL the website is accessible on (by default the URL is `localhost:3000`).
+The terminal should tell you which URL the website is accessible on (by default, the URL is `localhost:3000`).
 ```bash
 bun dev
 ```

-## Common Issues